malbrain/Btree-source-code/README.md

 cl /D STANDALONE threads2h.c

-Please see the project home page at code.google.com/p/high-concurrency-btree
+Please see the project wiki page for documentation